-At least one leading oil tanker operator is likely to follow collapsed smaller operators into insolvency, senior figures in the industry believe, as the sector is swamped by oversupply.
+At least one leading oil tanker operator is likely to follow collapsed smaller operators into insolvency, industry sources say. |

 The executives were speaking amid a slump that has sent the rates paid to charter ships way below vessel operating expenses.
 The average short-term spot market rate to charter a very large crude carrier -- the largest widely-used class -- from the Gulf to Far East on Friday stood at just $1,795 per day, compared with the $29,800 that Frontline, the biggest listed tanker operator by fleet capacity, recently said such vessels needed to break even.